Breakfast in London, dinner in Barcelona

 Missed connection protection

-Amongst other things, the CIV say that if you miss a connection due to a train delay, you are entitled to be carried forward by the next available onward train, even if your ticket is only valid on the train you've missed and theoretically non-changeable.
-It doesn't matter who operates which train, this applies whether the trains concerned are operated by the same or different train companies.
-And in theory, if you miss a last train, you are entitled to be given a hotel room for the night.
+Under the CIV, if you miss a connection due to a delay, you are entitled to be carried forward by the next available onward train, even if your ticket is train-specific and theoretically non-changeable.
+This applies whether the trains concerned are operated by the same or different train companies.
+And if you miss the last onward train of the day, you are entitled to a hotel room for the night.

 -